-- c.
-The district may enter into a requirements contract (also known as a blanket purchase order or price agreement) whereby it is agreed to purchase goods or services for an anticipated need at a predetermined price or price discount from a price list, provided the contract is let by a competitive procurement process pursuant to the requirements of the public contracting code and these rules. - d.
-Once a requirements contract is established, schools and departments may purchase the goods and services from the awarded contractor without first undertaking additional competitive solicitation. - e.
-Schools and departments shall use requirements contracts established by the district, unless otherwise specified in the contract, allowed by law or these rules or specifically authorized by the Superintendent or designee. - f.
-Under the authority of ORS 279A.025 and 279C.335, the district may use the requirements contracts entered into by another Oregon public agency when: - (1) The original contract met the requirements of the public contracting code; and - (2) The original contract allows other public agency usage of the contract; and - (3) The original public contracting agency concurs and this is documented by a written interagency agreement between the district and the agency. - g.
-The term of any district requirements contract, including renewals, shall not exceed five year unless otherwise exempted pursuant to ORS 279C.335.
+- F. Under the authority of ORS 279A.025 and 279C.335, the district may use the requirements contract entered into by another Oregon public agency when: - 1.
+The original contract met the requirements of the public contracting code; and - 2.
+The original contract allows other public agency usage of the contract; and - 3.
+The original public contracting agency concurs and this is documented by a written interagency agreement between the district and the agency. - G. The term of any district requirements contract, including renewals, shall not exceed five years unless otherwise exempted pursuant to ORS 279C.335.

-- a.
-This rule permits the district to enter into requirements contracts, in which the vendor agrees to provide specified goods and services over the term of the contract at the bid price or discount rate.
+- 1. This rule permits the district to enter into requirements contracts, in which the vendor agrees to provide specified goods and services over the term of the contract at the bid price or discount rate.
 A requirements contract is useful when the purchase of the goods or services are routine and repetitive.
-For example, school, building, office, custodial and facilities maintenance supplies are customarily purchased through requirements contracts. - b.
-Requirements contracts are a common method of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, obtaining volume discounts, standardizing usage among schools, buildings and departments and reducing lead time for ordering. - c.
-The district establishes requirements contracts as a result of open competitive bidding or RFP processes, unless otherwise exempted. - d.
-The district limits the term of a requirements contract, including all renewal options, to a maximum of five years before competitive rebidding must be done, unless otherwise exempted. - e.
-The district may use the requirements contracts established by other agencies, subject to certain conditions of state law, Board policy and administrative regulation.
+For example, school, office, custodial and facilities maintenance supplies are customarily purchased through requirements contracts. - 2.
+Requirements contracts are a common method of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, obtaining volume discounts, standardizing usage among schools, buildings and departments and reducing lead time for ordering. - 3.
+The district establishes requirements contracts as a result of open competitive bidding or RFP processes, unless otherwise exempted. - 4.
+The district limits the term of requirements contracts, including all renewal options, to a maximum of five years before competitive rebidding must be done, unless otherwise exempted. - 5.
+The district may use the requirements contracts established by other public agencies, subject to certain conditions of state law, Board policy and administrative regulation.

-It is unlikely that this exemption will result in favoritism in the awarding of public contracts or diminish competition for such contracts, as required by ORS 279C.335(2)(a).
+It is unlikely that this exemption will result in favoritism in the awarding of public contracts or diminish competition for such contracts, as required by ORS 279C.335 (2)(a).
 The district will only enter into requirements contracts which result from open competitive bidding processes.
 This condition applies also to the use of requirements contracts established by other public contracting agencies.

-The awarding of district requirements contracts will likely result in a substantial cost savings and other substantial benefits to the district, as required by ORS 279C.335(2)(b).
+The awarding of district requirements contracts will likely result in a substantial cost savings to the district, as required by ORS 279C.335 (2)(b).
 It would be costly and inefficient to make routine, repetitive purchases of goods and services through individual transactions.
 Also, the guaranteed volume of a requirements contract allows the district to get better prices from bidders.